corona-warn-app/cwa-server/docs/architecture-overview.md

 All mobile app relevant files will be stored on the S3 Object Store.
 Those files are:

-- aggregated files containing the diagnostic keys, which were reported in a specific interval (e.g. hourly)
+- Aggregated files containing the diagnostic keys, which were reported in a specific interval (e.g. hourly).
 - Daily aggregated files containing the exposure keys, which were reported for the respective days.
-- Configuration files, containing the [exposure configuration](https://developer.apple.com/documentation/exposurenotification/enexposureconfiguration) and CWA mobile app config
+- Configuration files containing the [exposure configuration](https://developer.apple.com/documentation/exposurenotification/enexposureconfiguration) and CWA mobile app config.
 - Additional files regarding meta information of available files/structures/etc.

 The files will be pushed to an S3 compliant object store whenever new files become available.
 File structure definitions for those files can be found in the respective Services chapter.